XHRIO-TDT: News operation

 When XHRIO debuted in 1979, the station produced hourly bilingual news briefs with KRIO newscasters Fred Cantu and Rod Santa Ana during evening programming.

 A full local newscast would not air on the station until March 12, 2007, when XHRIO debuted Fox 2 News at Nine.
 The 30-minute newscast airs Monday through Friday at 9 p.m.
 It was not the first 9 p.m. newscast in the area, as XHFOX produced one while it was a Fox affiliate.
 Like many other Fox affiliates, XHRIO takes advantage of the network's shorter primetime schedule by scheduling their newscasts an hour before the other local affiliates in the region.
 In addition to local/national news, weather and sports, Fox 2 News also included "Around the World in 80 Seconds", an 80-second segment dedicated to international, health, and entertainment news.
 XHRIO's newscast line-up is somewhat similar to that of sister station KNVO's Spanish language newscasts since both stations share the same facility.

 On September 27, 2010, XHRIO began broadcasting its local newscasts in high definition.

 XHRIO's newscast migrated to KFXV in 2012.
-No local news aired on the station as a MundoMax or The CW affiliate.
+No local news aired on the station as a MundoMax or CW affiliate.

 Technical information

 Subchannel

 Because it is licensed in Mexico, XHRIO was not subject to the United States' discontinuation of analog television and instead shut off its analog signal on January 14, 2015, along with other television stations in the Matamoros-Reynosa and Nuevo Laredo markets.
 In June 2010, KNVO began broadcasting Univision in HD, and XHRIO began broadcasting on digital channel 26, initially using virtual channel 2 by way of PSIP.

 The October 2016 shuffle of Mexican virtual channels required XHRIO to vacate channel 2 for national use by the Las Estrellas network and XHTAM-TDT.
 The IFT initially assigned virtual channel 54, formerly in use by XHVTV-TDT, as its replacement.
-Instead, XHRIO moved to virtual channel 15 and did so ahead of the Mexican switch of virtual channels, coinciding with its CW affiliation switch.
+Instead, XHRIO moved from virtual channel 2 to virtual channel 15 and did so ahead of the Mexican switch of virtual channels, coinciding with its CW affiliation switch.
 Also around this time, despite obtaining IFT authorization, the Fox feed was removed; TVNorte did not surrender its multiprogramming authorization until May 2020.